 When making French toast, it’s best to use stale bread rather than fresh.
 The drier the bread is, the more of the egg mix it will absorb.
 Don’t leave the bread fingers in the egg mix for too long though.
 The toast needs to be soft, but not falling apart.

-Serve these French toast sticks with a drizzle of maple syrup and/or fresh fruit and an extra sprinkle of cinnamon, if desired
+Serve these French toast sticks with a drizzle of warm syrup and/or fresh fruit and an extra sprinkle of cinnamon, if desired

 Because they’re in stick form, they’re also perfect for dipping!
 You can dip them in maple syrup, applesauce or yogurt (try this Yogurt Fruit Dip)!

 If serving these sticks to babies, you may wish to leave off the maple syrup to avoid excess sugar.
-You can always spread thinly with some peanut butter or almond butter instead.
+You can always spread thinly with some peanut butter or almond butter and top with some thinly sliced banana instead.

-- To make gluten-free: Use your favourite gluten-free bread.
+- To make gluten-free: Use your favorite gluten-free bread.

 - Different spices: The cinnamon can easily be swapped for a pumpkin pie spice mix, or add a little nutmeg instead.